lohitpt252003/frontend-for-annaforces/README.md

 *   **`PrivacyPolicy`**: Outlines the privacy policy of the Annaforces platform.
 *   **`NotFound`**: Displays a 404 "Page Not Found" message, including the incorrect URL, and provides a link to the Welcome Page.
 *   **`ProtectedRoute`**: A routing helper component that ensures only authenticated users can access certain routes.
-*   **`ForgotPassword`**: Provides a form for users to request their User ID or initiate a password reset via OTP.
+*   **`ForgotPassword`**: Provides a form for users to request their `Username` or initiate a password reset via OTP.
 Sends an OTP to the user's email for password reset requests.
 The OTP is discarded after 3 incorrect attempts.
 *   **`ResetPassword`**: Allows users to reset their password by providing their email, the OTP received, and a new password.
 *   **`Contests`**: Fetches and displays a list of all available contests from the backend.
 Each contest is a clickable link to its detail page.
 It now displays the contest status (Upcoming, Running, Over), shows whether the user is registered for each contest, and allows direct registration from the list.
 *   **`ContestDetail`**: Displays the detailed information for a specific contest, including its metadata, description, and theoretical background.
 It now also indicates if the contest is a practice contest.
 It uses `react-markdown` to render the `contest_description` and `contest_theory` fields. **Bug Fix:** Corrected problem meta data access to prevent `TypeError` when rendering `ProblemCard` components, specifically by ensuring `authors` array is always present in fallback metadata. **Optimization:** Improved efficiency by fetching only problem metadata for `ProblemCard` components, rather than full problem details.